-What to pack is a lifelong conundrum for girls who travel.
+What to pack is a lifelong conundrum for us ladies who travel.
 I find living out of a suitcase is a great way to cut down your wardrobe.
 But if we’re totally honest we don’t really need that pair of heels, 20 scarves or bag full of makeup either (there’s always room for the straighteners though!).
 Here are some essentials that we do need that help make life on the road a lot easier.

 1 – Osprey 40l Fairview ladies backpack

 Number one on my what to pack list is more what to pack it in.
 This hand luggage compliant pack is ideal for short trips or for girls who travel long term (if you can pack light).
 With a suitcase like zip opening it makes getting to your stuff a lot easier than the traditional stuff packs while still having a sturdy frame and shoulder straps for comfy carrying.
 Typically for Osprey it is very well made and hard-wearing, I’ve used this pack throughout Asia and absolutely love it!
 Loads of handy lockable compartments for all your gadgets.
 They do come in larger sizes also, but my advice is to always travel light!
 You can squeeze in a good 10/15kg – just don’t forget you still have to carry it!

 2 – Fold up backpack/ shopping bag

 An essential for every traveller or eco conscious shopper.
 Any good outdoor shop should sell a fold up backpack, they are great for short hikes, trips to the beach or carrying those extra pair of shoes you couldn’t live without!
 Nylon shopping bags are great for wash bags, separating clothes/shoes in the pack, carrying swimwear and yes even for going shopping.